 We’re wrapping up our current DIY dog treat FAQ mini-series (and the treats) with a look at homemade dog treat food safety and storage.
 Today’s post in all about shelf life and storage for homemade baked biscuit (cookie) dog treats and factors affecting edible life.
-We’ve talked about storage for other treat types in their respective mini-series posts, but baked biscuit storage concerns are very common for home bakers, so we thought it would be worthwhile sharing a comprehensive overview all on its own.
+We’ve covered storage for other treat types in their respective mini-series posts, but baked biscuit-style homemade dog treat shelf life and storage concerns are very common for home bakers, so we thought it would be worthwhile sharing a comprehensive overview all on its own.

 Homemade Dog Treats vs. Commercial Dog Treats